 Administrator, Operator, Operator with Approval Access Rights

-When a user has requested an ARM template from the service catalog, you can deploy it by clicking Deploy at the appropriate level of the tree in the Request Details dialog.
+When a user has requested a GCP deployment from the service catalog, you can provision it by clicking Deploy at the appropriate level of the tree in the Request Details dialog.

-The following sections provide details and additional help links for the manual deployment wizard.
+The following sections provide details for the manual deployment wizard.
 The pages and options displayed depend on whether you're deploying an entire service or a single component.

 When deploying an entire service, if the deployment of one or more components fails, Commander will still attempt to deploy other components in the service.

-- Placement Options: Although the option you choose here allows Commander to preselect destination choices for you, you can change those selections throughout this wizard.
-Note that the option chosen affects the resolution of variable values on the Parameters page of the wizard.
+Placement Options: Although the option you choose here allows Commander to preselect destination choices for you, you can change those selections throughout this wizard.
 The available options are: